 On the other hand, underfitting happens when the model is too simple to capture the underlying patterns in the data.
 In this case, the model fails to learn the intricate relationships between the input features and the target variable, leading to suboptimal performance.

 Addressing overfitting and underfitting requires careful model selection and regularization techniques.
-Researchers and practitioners often employ strategies such as dropout, early stopping, and regularization penalties to prevent overfitting and improve the generalization capabilities of deep learning models.
+Researchers and practitioners often employ strategies such as dropout, early stopping, and regularization penalties to prevent overfitting and improve the generalization capabilities of machine learning algorithms.

 In conclusion, while deep learning has shown immense promise and achieved groundbreaking results in various domains, it is important to acknowledge and overcome the challenges and limitations it presents.
 By addressing issues related to data requirements, bias, and overfitting, we can continue to push the boundaries of deep learning and unlock its full potential.